djlogan2/chesspgn/README.md

     {move: "e4", prev: 0, variations[1]},
     {move: "e5", prev: 1}
 ];
+const config = {
-// The third parameter is optional.
-If it exists, it writes this as a
+    // If this exists, it will be written as a comment just before the final result
+    textresult: "White Resigns",
+    // If this exists, it will export no more than this many variations.
+    // zero means it will only export the main line.
+    maxvariations: 0
+};
-// comment as a newline before the result const pgnstring = exporter.exportToPgn(tags, movelist, "White resigns");
+// config itself can be left out (undefined) const pgnstring = exporter.exportToPgn(tags, movelist, config);
 ```

 ###You can import a string or a buffer.
 In general, the number of games in a string or a buffer will be small, and as such `importer.gamelist` will be managable.